Wolof language: Conjugation with respect to aspect instead of tense

-In Wolof, tenses like present tense, past tense, and future tense are just of secondary importance and play almost no role.
-Of crucial importance is the aspect of action from the speaker's point of view.
-The most vital distinction is whether an action is perfective (finished) or imperfective (still going on from the speaker's point of view), regardless of whether the action itself takes place in the past, present, or future.
+In the Wolof verb, the idea of grammatical tenses like present tense, past tense, and future tense are of secondary importance.
+Instead, crucial importance is placed on grammatical aspect, which expresses a view of the action from the speaker's point of view.

+A central distinction is whether an action is perfective (finished) or imperfective (still going on from the speaker's point of view), regardless of whether the action itself takes place in the past, present, or future.
 Other aspects indicate whether an action takes place regularly, whether an action will surely take place and whether an actor wants to emphasize the role of the subject, predicate, or object.
 As a result, conjugation is done by not tense but aspect.
 Nevertheless, the term temporal pronoun is usual for such conjugated pronouns although aspect pronoun might be a better term.